 Lots of everyday household items can be recycled.
 It’s important to recycle the right things because the wrong items in your bin could mean that everything in the bin lorry is rejected and has to be disposed of as ordinary rubbish.

 Too much recycling?

 We want you to recycle as much as you can.
 Our collection teams will always collect extra dry recycling which can be placed in a cardboard box or clear sack next to your black bin.

-If you regularly overfill your black bin you can purchase additional recycling bins by contacting customer services on 0300 300 0013.
+If you overfill your black bin regularly, you can purchase an additional recycling bin.

 There are recycling locations set up all over the country that can take a range of recyclable materials such as: